amd/aocl-data-analytics/doc/options/all_table.rst

       :header: "Option name", "Type", "Default", "Description", "Constraints"

       "storage scheme", "string", ":math:`s=` `c`", "Define the storage scheme used to store multi-dimensional arrays (Jacobian matrix, etc).", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
-      "print level", "integer", ":math:`i=1`", "set level of verbosity for the solver 0 indicates no output while 5 is a very verbose printing", ":math:`0 \le i \le 5`"
+      "print level", "integer", ":math:`i=1`", "Set level of verbosity for the solver 0 indicates no output while 5 is a very verbose printing", ":math:`0 \le i \le 5`"
-      "lbfgsb convergence tol", "real", ":math:`r=\sqrt{2\,\varepsilon}`", "tolerance of the projected gradient infinity norm to declare convergence", ":math:`0 < r < 1`"
+      "lbfgsb convergence tol", "real", ":math:`r=\sqrt{2\,\varepsilon}`", "Tolerance of the projected gradient infinity norm to declare convergence", ":math:`0 < r < 1`"
-      "derivative test tol", "real", ":math:`r=10^{-4}`", "tolerance used to check user-provided derivatives by finite-differences.If <print level> is 1 then only the entries with larger discrepancy are reported, and if the print level is greater or equal to 2, then all entries are printed", ":math:`0 < r \le 10`"
+      "derivative test tol", "real", ":math:`r=10^{-4}`", "Tolerance used to check user-provided derivatives by finite-differences.If <print level> is 1 then only the entries with larger discrepancy are reported, and if the print level is greater or equal to 2, then all entries are printed", ":math:`0 < r \le 10`"
       "ralfit iteration limit", "integer", ":math:`i=100`", "Maximum number of iterations to perform.", ":math:`1 \le i`" "lbfgsb memory limit", "integer", ":math:`i=11`", "Number of vectors to use for approximating the Hessian", ":math:`1 \le i \le 1000`"
       "lbfgsb iteration limit", "integer", ":math:`i=10000`", "Maximum number of iterations to perform", ":math:`1 \le i`"